Skip to content

 How much time should I give?

-In general, there’s no minimum time volunteers must give but some roles, such as room guide, benefit from regular involvements – for example, one shift a week.
-You can decide with the manager the arrangements that work for you while also meeting the property’s needs.
+In general, there’s no minimum time volunteers must give but some roles benefit from regular involvements – for example, one shift a week.
+You can decide with the volunteer manager the arrangements that work for you while also meeting the place's needs.

-Many properties and sites also offer one-off volunteering opportunities especially for groups, whether that’s with your family or a group of work colleagues.
+Many place's and sites also offer one-off volunteering opportunities especially for groups, whether that’s with your family or a group of work colleagues.

 Will I be paid?